 Featured magazine – Numéro, Tokyo, April, 2016.
 Vol 95: Perfume ads; “Dark Romanticism” and “Pretty Killer” editorials by Ellen Von Unwerth with art direction by Yuni Yoshida.

-I said to the wise man I met, “Love.”
+Upper: I said to the wise man I met, “Love.”
 And I said to the crone the same.
 To children, I said to them, “Love one another.”
 To kings, philosophers, chemists, scientists of every kind, my message was exactly so.

-I remembered from the land above the flower of my treachery.
+Lower: I remembered from the land above the flower of my treachery.
 I remembered my rage and anger and my fulsome seductions of a thousand Persephones.
 How pleased I was!
 How capable!
 How incisive and cross-quotable my demonic possibilities.
 I was in the world of common men without compare!